trustification/trustification-ansible/README.md

 Storage Service:

 * Update the Storage type, either `s3` or `minio`.
-* Update the S3 or Minio bucket names.
+* Update the S3 or MinIO bucket names.
-* Update the AWS region for AWS S3 or keep `us-west-1` for Minio.
+* Update the AWS region for AWS S3 or keep `us-west-1` for MinIO.
-* In case of Minio, update the Minio storage end point `tpa_single_node_storage_endpoint`.
+* In case of MinIO, update the MinIO storage end point `tpa_single_node_storage_endpoint`.

 SQS Service: